← More about keyboards

 And related question, are custom keyboards good for gaming?
 I’ll focus on keyboards running QMK firmware, but this is probably representative in general since other keyboard firmwares work similarly under the same constraints.

-Input lag of a keyboard is the time between actuating a key to the computer receiving the key report.
+Input lag of a keyboard is the time between actuating a key to the computer receiving the keyboard report.
 Input lag with QMK is typically 2–14 ms, so fast that it is visually imperceptible, less than one frame of 60 fps video (16.7 ms).
 QMK keeps up even with the most demanding games.
 Lag due to keyboard firmware is probably negligible compared to other sources of lag (more on this below).

 The following processes are the main sources of lag.
 See Michael Stapelberg’s investigation for deeper discussion: